 The Ferns of the Caglieron

 In the basal area of the Caglieron stream, in correspondence to the homonymous caves, one can encounter extensive formations of ferns in the undergrowth, dominated by Hart's-tongue Fern (Phyllitis scolopendrium).
 Besides this, one can also notice Maidenhair Spleenwort (Asplenium trichomanes) and, on a more curious note, Fortune's Cyrtomium (Cyrtomium fortunei).
 The latter is an exotic fern, whose aerial is extended from eastern China to Korea and Japan.
-Used as an ornamental species, it has escaped cultivation and has become naturalised on damp, shady rocks in some areas of northern Italy (for instance, on the Monte di Ragogna and around Budoia in Friuli; in the Canton Ticino, and at Cannobio on Lake Maggiore); it is the first time, however, that this plant is being reported at the Caglieron – and therefore, by extension, in the Veneto.
+Used as an ornamental species, it has escaped cultivation and has become naturalised on damp, shady rocks in some areas of northern Italy (for instance, on the Monte di Ragogna and around Budoia in Friuli; in the Canton Ticino in Switzerland, and at Cannobio on Lake Maggiore); it is the first time, however, that this plant is being reported at the Caglieron – and therefore, by extension, in the Veneto.
 Ferns, in general, are favoured by the particular micro-climatic conditions that are being found in proximity of the caves, where the valley of the Caglieron stream takes on the aspect of a canyon.
-In such a geo-morphologic context – both for the valley’s orientation, and for its narrowness – one has as a consequence a fresh, humid and scarcely lit valley floor: conditions that are ideal for the development of ferns, which are in fact growing abundantly in this location (above, see a picture of the canyon, in the section where it is most covered in ferns and mosses; notice also the pot-holes caused by water erosion – a phenomenon which will be better explained further on).
+In such a geo-morphologic context – both for the valley’s orientation, and for its narrowness – one finds as a consequence a fresh, humid and scarcely lit valley floor: conditions that are ideal for the development of ferns, which are in fact growing abundantly in this location (above, see a picture of the canyon, in the section where it is most covered in ferns and mosses; notice also the pot-holes caused by water erosion – a phenomenon which will be better explained further on).

 The Wood Formations and the Vegetation

 In similar conditions, the most typical forest formation to settle is the ‘Ostryo-fagetum’.
 The main species that compose it are Manna Ash (Fraxinus ornus) and Hop Hornbeam (Ostrya carpinifolia), while Pubescent Oak (Quercus pubescens) participates in a rather more sporadic way, as do Mountain Laburnum (Laburnum anagyroides) and Whitebeam (Sorbus aria); in the shrub layer, instead, are frequently encountered Hawthorn (Crataegus monogyna), Hazel (Corylus avellana) and Common Juniper (Juniperus communis).
-In the herb layer – well represented, given that the sparse tree canopies allow for a certain amount of light to reach the undergrowth – one can observe species typical of dry habitats such as Heather (Erica carnea) and the widespread Moor Grass (Sesleria albicans).
-On the hydrographic right side of the valley, before the canyon begins, one can also notice a few Birch trees (Betula alba) and some specimens of Scots’ Pine (Pinus sylvestris) that betray different environmental conditions: fresher and with more availability of water – as it is witnessed, after all, also by the herbaceous species that are present.
+In the herbaceous layer – well represented, given that the sparse tree canopies allow for a certain amount of light to reach the undergrowth – one can observe species typical of dry habitats such as Heather (Erica carnea) and the widespread Moor Grass (Sesleria albicans).
+On the hydrographic right side of the valley, before the canyon begins, one can also notice a few Birch trees (Betula alba) and some specimens of Scots’ Pine (Pinus sylvestris) that betray different environmental conditions: fresher and with more availability of water – witnessed, after all, also by the herbaceous species that are present.
 In fact, one can notice here the conspicuos presence of tufts of Purple Moor-grass (Molinia arundinacea) – a member of the Graminaceae family typical of damp soils; sporadically, Tofieldia calyculata is visible too.
 To be reported, also – on the hydrographic right side of the canyon – is the presence of a specimen of yew tree (Taxus baccata), still relatively young and growing near a beech: species that are both good indicators of the conditions of high humidity found in the canyon.

 At the entrance of the caves, wherever a minimal accumulation of eroded material constitutes a suitable substrate, and up until the point where enough light for the photosynthetic activity to take place filters through, one can frequently find populations of bryophytes (mosses belonging to different species and liverworts), in association with Maidenhair Fern (Adiantum capillus-veneris), which covers the rock wall at the exit of the natural cave down-river almost completely.